 Besides being the starting point of Boone's Wilderness Road, Long Island was a jumping-off point for the settlement of central Tennessee.
 Just before Christmas of 1779, Col. John Donelson lead a flotilla of flatboats from there on the long and hazardous voyage down the Tennessee and up the Cumberland to establish Cumberland Colony, the first permanent white settlement in middle Tennessee.
 The importance of Long Island as a terminus and starting point led to the establishment of a boatyard directly across the river from the west end of the island.

 Present Appearance (1961).
 Long Island is approximately 4 miles long and 1/2-mile wide.
 The eastern third of the island is now taken up with a housing development, known as Long Island, and a fuel-supply yard for the nearby acetate plant of the Tennessee Eastman Co.
 The central third, largely undeveloped except for an interplant railroad that crosses the island diagonally, is held by six separate owners.
 The western third, virtually undeveloped, is in a single ownership and retains much of its primitive appearance.

-NEW 2016 Kingsport Calendar
+2016 Kingsport Collector Calendar

 The Mountain, The River, The City

 Find at : I Love Books Bookstore